webpack/webpack.js.org/src/content/guides/getting-started.md

     + 1 hidden module
 ```

-T> We can pass custom parameters to webpack by adding two dashes between the `npm run build` command and your parameters, e.g. `npm run build -- --colors`.
+T> We can pass custom parameters to webpack by adding two dashes between the `npm run build` command and the parameters, e.g. `npm run build -- --colors`.

 ## Conclusion

-Now that we have a basic build you should move on to the next guide [`Asset Management`](/guides/asset-management) to learn how to manage assets like images and fonts with webpack.
-At this point, your project should look like this:
+With a basic build complete, we recommend you read the next guide [`Asset Management`](/guides/asset-management) to learn how to manage assets like images and fonts with webpack.
+At this point, the project should look like this:

-**project**
+__project__

 ```diff
 webpack-demo